VenalityXT/SOC-Threat-Detection-Response/README.md

 This SOC lab simulates a production-ready security monitoring environment using **Splunk** for log analysis and real-time alerting, paired with **Ansible** for automated incident response.
 It demonstrates a full detection-to-response lifecycle, including enrichment, normalization, threat hunting, dashboarding, and automated containment actions.

-[Insert Image of SOC Workflow or Splunk Dashboard Here]

 ---

 ## <span style="color:#2b6cb0">Why This SOC Lab Matters</span>